 Part-time work, full-time unemployment benefits

-If you have questions about finding employment, creating a budget, managing transition or any other education or employment topic, call 800-342-9647 to speak with a SECO career coach.
+If you have questions about finding employment, creating a budget, managing transition or any other education or employment topic, call Military OneSource at 800-342-9647 to speak with a SECO career coach.
 You can also use the Live Chat feature on the MySECO website for additional guidance.